metabase/metabase/docs/embedding/signed-embedding-parameters.md

 1. Go to your dashboard or SQL question.
 Make sure you've set up a [dashboard filter](../dashboards/filters.md) or [SQL variable](../questions/native-editor/sql-parameters.md).
 2. Click on the **sharing icon** > **Embed this item in an application**.
 3. Under **Parameters**, you'll find the names of your dashboard filters or SQL variables.
-4. Select **Locked** for each parameter that should pre-filter your data, without displaying a filter widget on the embed.
+4. Select **Locked** for each parameter that should pre-filter your data.
 5. Add values for the filter under **Preview locked parameters**.
+6. Click **Publish** to save your changes.

-**Locked** parameters will apply the selected filter values to your original dashboard or SQL question, but they won't be displayed as as filter widgets on your embed.
+**Locked** parameters will apply the selected filter values to your original dashboard or SQL question, but they won't be displayed as filter widgets on your embed.
 You can use locked parameters to display filtered data based on attributes captured by your web server (such as a user's login).
 See the [reference apps repo](https://github.com/metabase/embedding-reference-apps) for more examples.

 Note that you can only add filter values that match the filter type on the _original_ dashboard or SQL question.
 For example, if you have a text box filter on your original dashboard or SQL question, you'll only be able to add a single filter value to your locked parameter.
 If you want to provide multiple filter values to the parameter, you'll need to change the original filter to a [dropdown filter](../dashboards/filters.md#choosing-between-a-dropdown-or-autocomplete-for-your-filter) first.